artsy/artsy.github.io/_posts/2017-01-22-Swift-at-Artsy.md

 #### Same Tools, Different Dev

 We wanted to stop being special snowflakes inside the dev team.
-Artsy has around 25 developers, the vast majority of which work with Ruby and JavaScript on a day-to-day basis.
-The mobile team was the only development team that didn't make their own API changes, used completely different toolchains and were much slower in shipping anything.
+Artsy has around 25 developers, the majority of which work with Ruby and JavaScript on a day-to-day basis.
+The mobile team was the single development team that didn't make their own API changes, used different toolchains and were much slower in shipping anything.

 This isn't a great position to be in.

-We wanted all developers to feel like they can contribute in any area of the company, the native mobile projects had close to zero contributions from anyone outside of the mobile team.
-Since the mobile team have moved to Reach Native we have received features and bug fixes from the web team.
-The mobile
+We wanted all developers to feel like they can contribute to any area of the company.
+For the past 5 years, the native mobile projects had close to zero contributions from anyone outside of the mobile team.
+Since the mobile team moved to Reach Native we have received features and bug fixes from the web team.

+This expansion of a mobile team developer's scope has made it much easier for us to reason about finding better ways to share code with the web team.
+At the end of 2015, the Collector Web team introduced GraphQL to Artsy.
+This acts as an API layer owned by the front-end side of Artsy.
+T

+> References from JS 2017: [GraphQL][graphql]

 * Reduce the barrier to entry for rest of team
   - more external contributions from web engineers since we moved